SMosegaard/cds-vis/assignments/assignment-2/README.md

 ```
 The input will be converted to lowercase, so it makes no difference how it's spelled.

 Based on the input (i.e., yes/no), the script will perform GridSearch or simply use default parameters.
 The GridSearch will be performed in other scripts.
 The parameters will be tuned through k-fold cross-validation with 5 folds to improve robustness of the model and the tested parameters.
+Natrually, the grid of parameters to be tuned can be adjusted in the 'XX_gridsearch.py' sctipts.

 In your terminal, it will print the grid results and used parameters like so:

 ```python
 Best Accuracy for 0.30062 using the parameters {'max_iter': 100, 'tol': 0.1}